sznyk5252/NOPE/README.md

 |     RANGE(from, to)    |        TAG       |    Boundary check   |       RANGE(0, 10)      |

 # Dafault usage
-On default it is used to create C++ script for checking the output for each of the .nope file - so it can be efficently used with automated checkers
+On default it is used to create C script for checking the output for each of the .nope file - so it can be efficently used with automated checkers

 # Examples